-The National Residue Survey (NRS) is delivered by the Department of Agriculture, Water and the Environment and monitors residues in animal products through various random and targeted testing programs.
+The National Residue Survey (NRS) is delivered by the department and monitors residues in animal products through various random and targeted testing programs.

-Random residue monitoring includes 19 meat programs, an egg program, a honey program, and two aquatic animal programs.
+Random residue monitoring includes 19 meat programs, an egg program, a honey program, and two seafood programs.

 The random programs are designed to: